Azure/helm-charts/README.md

-This repository contains [Helm](https://helm.sh/) charts for use with the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) and the Microsoft Azure Service Broker.
+This repository contains [Helm](https://helm.sh/) charts for use with the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) and the Microsoft Open Service Broker for Azure.

-Each chart has one or more dependencies on Azure services (e.g. Azure SQL, CosmosDB, ...) which are fulfilled by the [Azure Service Broker](https://github.com/Azure/azure-service-broker) and the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) working in tandem.
+Each chart has one or more dependencies on Azure services (e.g. Azure SQL, CosmosDB, ...) which are fulfilled by [Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure) and the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) working in tandem.